CERAMIC WARE: DISHES, TUREENS, COOKIE JARS, TEA-FOR-ONE SETS, LUCKY CATS, ETC.

 More Lucky Cats

 Thanks to Greg’s many trips to Japan and some shopping on Amazon.com, I have amassed a small collection of Maneki Neko (Japanese lucky cat) figures including several banks, solar powered waving cats, and a small cup.
-A number of pieces are shown below along with a fabric bag printed with lucky cats.
+A number of pieces are shown below along with a fabric bag printed with lucky cats (fabric source: fabric.com).
 Granddaughter Stella is also a lucky cat fan, so the pink cat will be going to her.
-The bag and small black cat will be donated to the Poynette Public Library for a Christmas silent auction basket (along with a Lucky Cat calendar and several lucky cat eraser similar to the ones shown in the front row below).
+The bag and small black cat were donated to the Poynette Public Library for a Christmas silent auction basket (along with a Lucky Cat calendar and several lucky cat eraser similar to the ones shown in the front row below).
 The lucky cats were the October, 2017, display case items at the library.
 The picture below right shows them in the library display case.

 My most extensivecollection is of Pocket Dragons.
 I aquired Scales of Injustice (shown below far left) first and have been collecting them ever since.
 Shown with this dragon are two of my favorite: Defender of the Universe (purchased in Caerfyrddin) and Commander Cookie.
 I have a glass cabinet to store most of the collection.
 Shown below is my rarest piece, Hotter Hotter Hotter, and the only draig goch in the collection and my favorite Member’s Club redemption piece, Rocket Science.